corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/corda-services/overview.md

 For a complete overview of each Corda Service and its methods, use the [Corda 5 Developer Preview list of injectable services](injectable-services.md).

 {{< note >}}
-The best way to learn how to use Corda Services in the Corda 5 Developer Preview, is to follow the [Build a CorDapp tutorial](../../tutorials/building-cordapp/c5-basic-cordapp-intro.html).
+The best way to learn how to use Corda Services in the Corda 5 Developer Preview, is to follow the tutorial for [Building your first CorDapp](/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-intro.html).
 {{< /note >}}

 ## Make a service injectable